Stingrays (Cell-Site Simulators): An In-Depth Analysis

 • Tracking which phone is active during times when the suspect is known to be using their device

-Through this process of elimination and correlation, they can deduce the suspect's device from among hundreds or thousands of captured identifiers.
+Through this process of elimination and correlation, they can deduce the suspect's device from among hundreds or thousands of captured identifiers, narrowing down to a single target IMSI.

 Metadata Capture Capabilities